jndiogo/sibila/docs/index.md

 model = Models.create("llamacpp:openchat")

-model.extract(Info, "Who was the first man in the moon?)
+model.extract(Info, "Who was the first man in the moon?")
 ```

 Returns an instance of class Info, created from the model's output: